-Six wells were sampled for pesticides for the Fruitland Area Local Project in 2018.
+Four wells were sampled for pesticides for the Fruitland Area Local Project in 2019.
 Previous elevated detections of Atrazine and Desethyl atrazine have been of concern.
-Four wells had positive detections of pesticides in 2018.
-Two wells studied over time continue to have Atrazine and Desethyl atrazine detections at low concentrations within the Level 1 category (Table 7).
-Access to well 3400101 was not possible in 2017 and 2018 therefore no current data are available.
+All four wells had positive detections of pesticides in 2019.
+Two wells studied through time, and monitored in 2019, continue to have Atrazine and Desethyl atrazine detections at low concentrations within the Level 1 category (Table 7).
+Access to wells in the 340 project have been variable, leading to inconsistent data collection.